ECHOEProject/echoe/doc/documentation.md

 You should have received a copy of the GNU General Public License along with this corpus.
 If not, see <https://www.gnu.org/licenses/>.

+## Acknowledgements

+Please consult [ECHOE Online](https://echoe.uni-goettingen.de) for comprehensive acknowledgements of intellectual and financial support received.

-The typeface used in this user manual, in the included CSS stylesheet, and for much of [ECHOE Online](https://echoe.uni-goettingen.de), is Junicode by Peter S. Baker, available at <https://github.com/psb1558/Junicode-font> and licensed under the [SIL Open Font License v.
+The typeface used in this user manual and sourced in the included CSS stylesheet is Junicode by Peter S. Baker, available at <https://github.com/psb1558/Junicode-font> and licensed under the [SIL Open Font License v.
 1.1](https://openfontlicense.org/open-font-license-official-text/).

-# Corpus Definition and Taxonomy
+## Corpus Definition and Taxonomy

 ECHOE: Electronic Corpus of Anonymous Homilies in Old English is a text corpus, native to TEI P5-conformant XML but here additionally supplied in a flattened plaintext transformation, containing manual transcriptions, newly produced for ECHOE, of all extant witnesses of anonymous and Wulfstanian prose homilies predating c.
 1200 (excluding the late collections known as the Lambeth and Trinity homilies) and whose dominant language is Old English, as well as long-format anonymous Old English prose saints' lives from the same period.
 Defined another way, it transcribes all manuscript copies of all non-Ælfrician Old English prose homilies and saints' lives.
 Following the initial release of its XML source code in October 2024, the corpus is subject to revision on a rolling release basis.
 Corrections and technical queries may be directed to [Paul Langeslag](mailto:planges@uni-goettingen.de), while [Winfried Rudolf](winfried.rudolf@phil.uni-goettingen.de) as the principal investigator is the project's contact person for strategic matters and press requests.